 Cut zucchini into fourths lengthwise, then cut away the inner white part, leaving about 1/2 inch of white on the zucchini skin.
 Chop zucchini into same-size pieces.
-Saute the zucchini over very low heat for about 4-5 minutes.
+Saute the zucchini over very low heat for about 4-5 minutes, seasoning with Spike Seasoning (affiliate link).
 Then add the can of diced green chiles, stir into the zucchini, and continue to cook for another 4-5 minutes.
 (You don’t want the zucchini completely soft, so be sure the heat is low.)

 Layer the cooked zucchini, cottage cheese, and grated cheese in a flat casserole dish, pour beaten eggs over the other ingredients, then take a fork and gently stir so ingredients are evenly distributed in the eggs.
 Bake until the eggs are set and top is lightly browned.

 Serve hot, with some salsa and sour cream on the side if you prefer!

 Slow Cooker Or Pressure Cooker Breakfast Index ~ Slow Cooker or Pressure Cooker

 Bobbi’s Low-Carb Breakfast Casserole with Egg, Cottage Cheese, and Green Chiles ~ Kalyn’s Kitchen

 Baked Egg Sausage Casserole with Green Chiles ~ Cookin’ Canuck

 Low-Carb Vegetarian Chile Rellenos Bake ~ Kalyn’s Kitchen